Raysmond/Rays/README.md

 * Classes API documentation: [http://raysmond.com/project/Rays/docs/api](http://raysmond.com/project/Rays/docs/api)

 ### Examples
 Rays framework is very easy to use and it follows the simple MVC coding style much like [Yii](http://www.yiiframework.com/) framework.
-Compared with Yii, Rays is much lighter, and easier, but it's not that powerful of course.The following codes are extracted from the [demos/blog](https://github.com/Raysmond/Rays/tree/master/demos/blog). application
+Compared with Yii, Rays is much lighter, and simpler, but it's not that powerful of course.The following codes are extracted from the [demos/blog](https://github.com/Raysmond/Rays/tree/master/demos/blog). application

-* Create an application
+* **Create an application**

 ```php
 // demos/blog/index.php